 Persons who work with the virus or who may have been exposed during release events should observe strict infection-control measures.

-Smallpox vaccine and immune globulin are stockpiled and controlled by national governments.
+Smallpox vaccines and immune globulin are stockpiled and controlled by national governments.
 In the U.S., smallpox vaccine is not commercially available to health care providers, but the U.S. government has sufficient quantities of the vaccine to inoculate every person in the country in an emergency.
 If needed, the vaccine would be distributed by U.S. CDC.
 Vaccination within 7 days of exposure may reduce symptoms or prevent illness if given even earlier; if a rash has already developed, the vaccine will not provide protection.

 - Certain laboratory workers that work with the viruses

-- U.S. military personnel (may be required)
+- U.S. military and support personnel (may be required)

 - Designated civilian first responders